No products in the cart.

 - Place the oven dish in the middle rack of the oven and bake for 25-30 minutes.

-- Arrange lettuce (Romaine or lamb’s) on a plate.
+- Arrange some Romaine lettuce leaves on a plate.

 - Towards the end of the baking time, roast pine nuts in a small pan (about 2 minutes, without oil!).